gokuljujgar07/Coffee_Sales_Dashboard/README.md

 ---

+## 📊 Overview
-This dashboard presents insights to the regional manager of a coffee chain with three stores.
+### This dashboard presents insights to the regional manager of a coffee chain with three stores.
 The goal is to provide actionable insights to optimize operations across the stores.

 ---